windowshopr/Weighted-Scoring-System-Repo/README.md

 # ENVIRONMENT
-Windows 10
+- Windows 10
-Python 3.7.9
+- Python 3.7.9

 # REQUIREMENTS
-pandas==1.2.5
+- pandas==1.2.5
-tqdm==4.64.0
+- tqdm==4.64.0

 # INSTALLATION
 Download this repo and unzip the .zip file somewhere useful.

 # USAGE
-1. Load a dataset in .CSV or .XLSX format into the "input_datasets" folder.
+1. Load a dataset in .CSV or .XLSX format into the "input_datasets" folder
 2. Define the variables in main.py (described below)
 2. Run python main.py
 3. Inspect the "output_datasets" for the scored table